 Thakur Sahab took his last breath on 8th June 2004.
 At that time, he was working with Cancer Aid and Research Foundation, Mumbai for the help of cancer patients for last 40 years.
 After him, his son Kr.
 Vijay Vikram Singh Chauhan carried on the work of his father.
 From 2004, Vijay Chauhan is working for the cancer patients.
 His father is his ideal and he always wanted to keep his father’s dream and name alive.
 Thus to meet the purpose, he started this society by the name of his father and to carry on the work started by his father on 21st September 2012.
 Now the society is working on free education of poor children, health, women empowerment, employment generation, making sustainable livelihoods, conserving environment, etc.

 The Pragati Rath logo consists of two hands which are joined together and spread out to provide support, care and help to the people in need; three human figures which are the symbol of those lives which are suppressed, want to grow but unable to reach their fullness due to lack of opportunities; the rising sun at the background which shows that we expect a new and beautiful dawn which is full of hope for every human being.
 The logo also contains a line ‘Hands Together Can Change Lives’ which is our belief, we really believe that if two hands join together for a common and good purpose, they can really change other’s lives.
-At the bottom of the logo, society’s title ‘Pragati Rath’ which means a chariot which is leading people towards the development and ‘SSSCSVESS’ is written, which is the short form of Shiv Shanker Singh Chauhan Shiksha Vikas Evam Samajotthan Samiti which is the sub title of the organization.
-The two main reasons for which Pragati Rath stands are the wellbeing of the people and the conservation of environment.
+At the bottom of the logo, society’s title ‘Pragati Rath’ which means a chariot which is leading people towards the development is written.
+The two main reasons for which Pragati Rath stands are the well being of the people and the conservation of environment.

 The blue colour of the hands and the background reflects the continuity of development as development has any real sense only when it is continuous, short term development is of no use; saffron colour of the human figures shows the prosperity which is the right of every human being; white colour is the reflection of peace, all should live peacefully and happily with unity and brotherhoodness.
 In short, the motto of Pragati Rath is to help each and every individual to reach his/her fullest by providing continuous growth and development, prosperity and peace.